Jemoka/blag/content/posts/KBhprobability_distributions.md

 ## three ways of analysis {#three-ways-of-analysis}

-### probability density functions {#probability-density-functions}
+### probability density function {#probability-density-function}

-[PDF](#probability-density-functions)s is a function that maps continuous random variables to the corresponding probability.
+[PDF](#probability-density-function)s is a function that maps continuous random variables to the corresponding probability.

 and \\(\int P\ dE = 1\\) because of [axiom of probability]({{< relref "KBhprobability.md#axiom-of-probability" >}})